mai-repo/mai-repo/README.md

 # Hi there -- I'm ✨ Mai! 🧚‍♀️✨

 🌱 I’m a software engineer and returning graduate at Techtonica with a passion for creating accessible features for people with disabilities.
-💖 I’m currently working on a dating platform that is exclusively for creating events centered on dating and meeting people in real life.
+💖 I created a dating platform that is exclusively for creating events centered on dating and meeting people in real life.
 ✨ Follow my software engineering journey here: [Mai's Substack](https://substack.com/@ttmai)✨

 ### About Me